senderle/topic-modeling-tool/README.md

   * **`TopicsMetadata.csv`**

     This organizes the topic proportions from `TopicsInDocs.csv` as a table and associates those proportions with any metadata that has been supplied.
-By arranging the data as a table, this file makes it possible to build a pivot table that groups documents by metadata category and calculates topic proportions over those document groups.
+By arranging the data as a table, this file makes it possible to build a pivot table that groups documents by metadata categories and calculates topic proportions over those document groups.
 Pivot tables are extremely powerful tools for data analysis and visualization, and can be generated easily using Excel or Google Sheets.

 #### Building a pivot table using **`TopicsMetadata.csv`**